MDSV9/garden/src/site/notes/03 - Resources/programming/Garden Publish/Literature Note - Pymongo Tutorial using an Atlas Cluster.md

     raise HTTPException(status_code=status.HTTP_404_NOT_FOUND, detail=f"Book with ID {id} not found")
 ```

 Let's break it down line by line.
-First we define the route, which will call this function while at the same time sets the value of _id_
-Then we define our function and pass it the _id_ of the book we are trying to find.
-Within our if statement we make use of the `:=` operator, which assigns and checks the validity of our statement at the same time.
-If our `find_one` query return something we then return the book.
-Otherwise we return an HTTP exception showing that the id for this book does not match with any within our database.
+First, the route definition captures the `id` from the URL path.
+Then, the `find_book` function takes the `id` as a parameter.
+The code uses the walrus operator to attempt to retrieve the book from the database using pymongo's `find_one` function.
+If a book with the given `id` is found, it is assigned to the `book` variable and returned.
+If no book is found, an `HTTPException` with a 404 Not Found status is raised.

 ### UPDATE

 `@router.put("/{id}", response_description="...", response_model=Book)`

-Same as before we specify that the following funcition will make a _PUT_ request to the indicated path, and assign the value to _id_
+As before, we specify that the following function will make a `PUT` request to the indicated path and assign the value to `id`.

 ```python
 def update_book(id: str, request: Request, book: BookUpdate = Body(...)):